Spanish succession issue of 1789: Current historiographic reading

 Though the object of heated debate in the 19th century, today the question of the succession law 1789 generates little interest among professional historians; the last identified dedicated monograph dates from 1978.
 Some authors consider the succession issue the only important point of the 1789 Cortes, while others refer to it as a minor problem, second to questions of rural rent, mayorazgos and other agrarian issues.
 In some syntheses the 1789 debate is completely absent from chapters dedicated to Carlos IV, and only briefly referred to when discussing the 1830 document of Fernando VII.
 In general, historians tend to avoid normative pronouncements on the 1789 process, though the wording used in different works can vary enormously, possibly suggesting diverging interpretations.

-One group of authors suggest that the events of 1789 effecively changed the succession law, claiming that Carlos IV decreed the Pragmatic Sanction while keeping its contents secret; others tend to agree vaguely that the 1713 law was effectively altered in 1789, although the decision was not published.
+One group of authors suggest that the events of 1789 effectively changed the succession law, claiming that Carlos IV decreed the Pragmatic Sanction while keeping its contents secret; others tend to agree vaguely that the 1713 law was effectively altered in 1789, although the decision was not published.
 Some write ambiguously about the issue, noting that while the law of 1713 was indeed changed in 1789, the decision was only put into effect in 1830, or stating both that the 1713 law was "modified during the reign of Carlos IV" and that the new regulation was promulgated in 1830.
 Some claim that Carlos IV did not promulgate any such law, while at the same time referring to the "Pragmatic Sanction of Carlos IV".
 Yet another group of authors make no reference either to a "law of 1789" or to an "amendment of the 1713 law", dwelling instead on the approval of the Cortes of the draft, on Carlos IV "returning to traditional law", on procuradores agreeing the petition, on Cortes "registering the proposal", etc. Finally, there are historians who more or less clearly suggest that while the new law was indeed "formulated" or "agreed" in 1789, it did not enter into force at that time.
 This is also the position shared by most historians related to Carlism, although they add that the 1830 promulgation was not legally binding either.
 The author of the latest monograph on the issue presents it under yet another perspective, namely that the 1789 events should not be viewed in isolation but analyzed as one of 8 phases, starting with the law of 1713 and ending with the decree of 1832.